Political groups of the European Parliament: Heterogeneous

-A Group is assumed to have a set of core principles ("affinities" or "complexion") to which the full members are expected to adhere.
-This throws up an anomaly: Groups get money and seats on Committees which Independent members do not get, but the total number of Independent members may be greater than the members of the smaller Groups.
-In 1979, MEPs got around this by forming a technical group (formally called the "Group for the Technical Coordination and Defence of Independent Groups and Members", or "CDI" for short) as a coalition of parties ranging from centre-left to far-left, which were not aligned with any of the major international organizations.
-CDI lasted until 1984.
-On 20 July 1999, another technical group was formed, (formally called the "Technical Group of Independent Members – mixed group" or "TGI" for short).
+A group is assumed to have a set of core principles ("affinities" or "complexion") to which the full members are expected to adhere.
+This throws up an anomaly as groups get money and seats on committees that independent members do not get, but the total number of independent members may be greater than the members of the smaller groups.
+In 1979, MEPs got around this by forming a technical group, formally called the Group for the Technical Coordination and Defence of Independent Groups and Members, or CDI for short, as a coalition of parties ranging from centre-left to far-left, which were not aligned with any of the major international organizations.
+The CDI lasted until 1984.

+On 20 July 1999, another technical group was formed, formally called the Technical Group of Independent Members – mixed group, or TGI for short.
 Since it contained far-right MEPs and centre-left MEPs, it could not possibly be depicted as having a common outlook.
-The Committee on Constitutional Affairs ruled that TGI did not have a coherent political complexion, Parliament upheld (412 to 56 with 36 abstentions) the ruling, and TGI was thus disbanded on 13 September 1999, the first Group to be forcibly dissolved.
-However, the ruling was appealed to the European Court of First Instance and the Group was temporarily resurrected on 1 December 1999 until the Court came to a decision.
-On 3 October 2001, president Fontaine announced that the Court of First Instance had declared against the appeal and that the disbandment was back in effect from 2 October 2001, the date of the declaration.
-TGI appeared on the list of Political Groups in the European Parliament for the last time on 4 October 2001.
-Since then the requirement that Groups have a coherent political complexion has been enforced (as ITS later found out), and "mixed" Groups are not expected to appear again.
+The Committee on Constitutional Affairs ruled that TGI did not have a coherent political complexion.
+The Parliament upheld (412 to 56 with 36 abstentions) the ruling, and TGI was thus disbanded on 13 September 1999, the first group to be forcibly dissolved.
+The ruling was appealed to the European Court of First Instance, and the group was temporarily resurrected on 1 December 1999, until the Court of First Instance came to a decision.
+On 3 October 2001, president Fontaine announced that the Court of First Instance had declared against the appeal, and that the disbandment was back in effect from 2 October 2001, the date of the declaration.
+Since then, the requirement that groups have a coherent political complexion has been enforced (for example with ITS), and gixed groups are not expected to appear again.
+TGI appeared on the list of political groups in the European Parliament for the last time on 4 October 2001.